The Road Markers and Traffic Lights You’ll Encounter While Driving

 A green arrow means that you can only drive in the direction the arrow is pointing to.

 When you see a yellow arrow, it does not mean stop completely.
-Rather, it means proceed only in the direction of the arrow with extreme caution.
+Rather, it means to proceed only in the direction of the arrow with extreme caution.

 This indicates you should stop and check if the intersection is clear before you move on.

-This implies you should approach with extreme caution and give way to those vehicles or pedestrians who are still crossing the intersection.
+This implies that you should approach with extreme caution and give way to those vehicles or pedestrians who are still crossing the intersection.

 Red Man Icon (Pedestrian Traffic Light)